Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 7.3.1.
 Regular Member Rights and Privileges

 Regular Members shall exercise all rights and privileges of Membership, including a voice and a vote in the Society and meetings.
-They may hold office either as a Society Officer or a Governor.
+They may hold office either as an Officer or a Governor.
 Regular members having once qualified as a Regular Member shall remain in this status unless the Member requests a change from the Board.

 7.3.2 Associate Member

-Associate Member shall have an interest in the marine industry and the purposes of the Society
+Associate Member shall have an interest in the marine industry and the purposes

 Associate Members shall excise all rights and privileges of Membership except the right to hold a Governor, Officer position and Chairmanship of a committee.